Online Colleges That Offer Free Laptops

 • Eligibility: Available to students with financial need who are taking at least one course

-The Free Laptop Program at Normandale Community College provides free laptops for select students.
+The free laptop program at Normandale Community College provides free laptops for select students.
 Students must take at least one course at Normandale and demonstrate financial need to qualify.
 Since supply is limited, not all eligible students will receive a laptop.

 The program offers Lenovo laptops that come with a two-year warranty.
 Students can keep the laptops after they complete their programs.